chicagopython/code-of-conduct/code-of-conduct.md

 Examples of unacceptable behavior by participants include:

+- Bathroom policing
+- Excessive swearing
+- Harassing or non-consensual photography or recording
 - Harassment of event participants in any form
+- Hate symbols
+- Inappropriate physical contact
+- Insults or put downs
-- Deliberate intimidation, stalking, or following
+- Intimidation, stalking or following
-- Violent threats or language directed against another person
+- Other conduct that is inappropriate for a professional audience including people of many different backgrounds
+- Physical assault and/or battery
+- Sexist, racist, homophobic, transphobic, ableist, or other exclusionary jokes
 - Sexual language and imagery in any event venue, including talks, Slack, Twitter, or other online media
-- Insults or put downs
+- Sustained disruption of talks or other events
-- Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
-- Excessive swearing
+- Threats, violent or otherwise, directed against another person
+- Unwelcome physical contact
 - Unwelcome sexual attention or advances
-- Unwelcome physical contact
-- Sustained disruption of talks or other events
-- Other conduct that is inappropriate for a professional audience including people of many different backgrounds

 Participants asked to stop any inappropriate behavior are expected to comply immediately.